dsc-courses/dsc10-2022-wi/syllabus.md

 ### Office Hours

 In order to provide you with help on assignments and concepts, the course staff will be holding several office hours throughout the week.

-For the first two weeks, these will all be held remotely; once campus resumes in-person instruction, some office hours will remain remote and some will be held in-person.
-The office hours schedule, complete with locations and the Zoom link, can be found on the [Calendar](../calendar).
+**As of January 31st**, we are offering both in-person and remote office hours.
+See the [Calendar](../calendar) for the ofifce hours schedule and for details on how to access both types of office hours.

 Office hours are your chance to ask for general help, clarification on assignments, and to review previous assignments.
 Course staff will not tell you if your answer is correct, and it is inappropriate to ask.
 All tutors have previously taken the class, done well, and been trained in how to help you.
 Here are some really good questions to ask:
 - I got confused about a concept in class.
 Can you explain it?